enflow/wsl2-php-development/README.md

 - Install mkcert `/home/linuxbrew/.linuxbrew/bin/mkcert -install`
 - Create certificate.
 We ran the following, but depends on your subdomains/nginx configuration etc.
 `mkcert '*.enflow.test' '*.client.test' '*.crewplanner.client.test' '*.concept.test' '*.foundation.test' '*.private.test'`
-- Move generated certificate and key to `/etc/dev-ssl/cert.pem` & '/etc/dev-ssl/key.pem'
+- Move generated certificate and key to `/etc/dev-ssl/cert.pem` & `/etc/dev-ssl/key.pem`
+- To install these for nginx, run `sudo ln -s /etc/dev-ssl /etc/nginx/ssl

 # Terminal
 We use Windows Terminal for a nice Terminal interface around WSL2.
 You can find that here: